-HRT 1013 PRINCIPLES OF HORTICULTURE (L, N)
+HRT 1014 PRINCIPLES OF HORTICULTURE (L, N)

-Horticulture fundamentals course covering the characteristics of and uses for horticultural plants, plant growth principles and plant care practices, the scope of the horticulture industry, basics in plant propagation, landscape plant maintenance, fruit and vegetable gardening and pest control.
-Lab Included.
-Prerequisites: [R], ICSW 0033
+Horticulture fundamentals course covering the characteristics of and uses for horticultural plants, plant growth principles and plant care practices, the scope of the horticulture industry, basics in plant propagation, landscape plant maintenance, and other horticultural topics.
+Lab: two hours per week.
+Prerequisite: [R]